-As a solo-business owner, in order to grow your business, you MUST be comfortable selling your services.
+As a client-based business owner, in order to grow your business, you MUST be comfortable selling your services.
 Selling is difficult when you’re coming from a place of feeling as though you are pushing yourself on people, rather than allowing them to know what it is you offer and being authentic about it.

-> Try to be as comfortable with the process as you can.
+Try to be as comfortable with the process as you can.
 Remember that no one wants to be sold any more than we want to “SELL” but people do want services and solutions that will solve their problems.

 The key to your success is identifying the struggle or problem that your client or potential client is having.
 I do that by asking questions about them: